techidaily/site-ios-pokemon-go/source/_posts/will-pokemon-go-ban-the-account-if-you-use-pgsharp-on-apple-iphone-6s-plus-drfone-by-drfone-virtual-ios.md

 ![streaming platform](https://images.wondershare.com/drfone/article/2024/01/pokemon-go-livestream-4.JPG)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/E3yY7lZ-FKA?si=g8VEuExP8GH59B69" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 Of course, you can bring a full computer setup outside while exploring around.
 That’s why you should choose a live-streaming application with features that allow you to broadcast directly on Your Apple iPhone 6s Plus.
 Don’t worry.
 There are lots of choices on the internet.
 Pick the best one, and then create your Pokemon Go streaming account.
 Optimize your profile and make sure that the details are complete.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/qbuund2HKOQ?si=NaGHqIrx8hSL7gWV" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### Set up the Pokemon Go Livestream

 ![set up live stream](https://images.wondershare.com/drfone/article/2024/01/pokemon-go-livestream-5.JPG)

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/XIUatTFH0Zw?si=ZCtoBtIy18y2F5Vc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/KaqfZcWg5sE?si=LPmSKk7AFp8VxDFD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

 Set up the livestream accordingly.
 Start by writing a catchy title for your broadcast.
 Make sure that it clearly states the content and the intent of your Pokemon Go livestream.
 After that, add some keywords and specify the language of your stream.
 Yes.
 It’s very important because it will help interested viewers find you on the internet.
 Lastly, check the audio output.
 Adjust the volume clarity if necessary.
 Once you’re done, it’s time to hit the Go Live button and say “Hi” to the world.